Roy Budd

-Roy Frederick Budd (14 March 1947 – 7 August 1993) was a British jazz pianist and composer known for his film scores, including Get Carter and The Wild Geese.
+Roy Frederick Budd (14 March 1947 – 7 August 1993) was an English jazz pianist and composer known for his film scores, including Get Carter and The Wild Geese.

 Early life

 Born in South Norwood, South London, Budd became interested in music at an early age and began to play the piano when he was two, initially by ear and then by copying various melodies he heard by listening to the radio.
 When he was six, two Austrian music experts visited him at home and after various tests, found that he had perfect pitch.
 In 1953, he made his public concert debut at the London Coliseum.
 By the age of eight, he could play the Wurlitzer organ and four years later he was appearing on television at the London Palladium.

 In 1950 and 1951 he featured on the Carroll Levis show on radio.
 Roy also won a talent competition on a television talent show hosted by Bert Weedon in 1952.
 He sang some Jerry Lee Lewis songs when he was eleven years old with his brother Peter and a friend at the Sutton Granada under the name The Blue Devils.

 He formed the Roy Budd Trio with bassist Peter McGurk and his cousin, drummer Trevor Tomkins before leaving school and embarking on a career as a jazz pianist.
 Roy later reformed the trio with Tony Archer or Jeff Clyne on bass and Chris Karan on drums.
 Clyne was later replaced by Pete Morgan, creating a line-up that was maintained until his death.

 Budd met composer Jack Fishman while working at the Bull's Head club in London.
-Fishman got him signed to Pye, which released his single "Birth of the Budd" in 1965 and his album Pick Yourself Up!!
+Fishman got him signed to Pye, which released his first recording, the single "Birth of the Budd" in 1965 and his album Pick Yourself Up!!
 This Is Roy Budd in 1967.

-His first recording was "Birth of the Budd", a single recording.
-His first recorded LP was Pick Yourself Up on Pye issued in 1967 with Peter McGurk on bass with the orchestra and Dave Holland on bass on the four tracks featuring the trio without orchestra.
-Chris Karan was on drums and Tony Hatch and Johnny Harris arranged the orchestral tracks.
+The album featured Chris Karan was on drums, Peter McGurk on bass for the orchestral tracks and Dave Holland on bass on the four trio tracks.
+Tony Hatch and Johnny Harris arranged the orchestral tracks.
 In his sleeve notes, Hatch refers to seeing Budd on the David Frost show on television in February 1967 playing the Frank Loesser composition "I've Never Been in Love Before", which is on the album.

 Around that same time, he also recorded an album named simply Roy Budd featuring Ian Carr on trumpet, Dick Morrissey on tenor sax, Trevor Tomkins on drums, playing arrangements by fellow pianist Harry South.